Specialty

 Awards

 As a physician scientist, Dr. Ramalingam has received numerous peer-reviewed grants from the National Cancer Institute.
 He is also the recipient of several awards including the James Eckman Award for Excellence in Teaching at Emory, ECOG-ACRIN Young Investigator Award, and NCI Cancer Clinical Investigator Team Leadership Award.
-He has been consistently listed as one of Atlanta's "Top Doctors" by Atlanta Magazine since 2018.
+He has been consistently listed in Atlanta Magazine's annual "Top Doctors" issue since 2018.

 Dr. Ramalingam has been named to the MilliPub Club, which recognizes current Emory University School of Medicine faculty who have published one or more individual papers throughout their careers that have garnered more than 1,000 citations.